• Skip to primary navigation

 Typical Pfannkuchen Toppings

-Germans eat their pancakes sweet (süß) or savory (herzhaft).
+Germans eat their pancakes sweet (süß) or savoury (herzhaft).

 German sweet pancake toppings